Baryogenesis and Dark Matter in Multiple Hidden Sectors: Model Overview

 \section{Model Overview}

+A schematic diagram of the cosmological history of our model is shown in \fref{fig:HistoryDiagram}.
+The full Lagrangian of our model contains a reheaton fermionic field $S$, $N$ copies of the Standard Model with varying Higgs masses, a sector responsible for generating a lepton asymmetry initially stored in the reheaton, and finally a sector that allows the reheaton to decay to the various Standard Model copies through a vectorlike lepton portal denoted ${L_4}_i$:

+The precise nature of each of these sectors is covered in \sectref{sec: Lepton asymmetry} and in the discussion below.

-A schematic diagram of the cosmological history of our model is shown in \autoref{fig:HistoryDiagram}.
-We begin our story after inflation when the inflaton decays and deposits all of its energy into a reheating sector which contains a thermal bath that includes: \begin{itemize} \item At least two heavy Majorana fermions $N_i$. \item A complex scalar $\phi$. \item A Dirac fermion $S$ which we refer to as the reheaton. \end{itemize} The $S$ and $N$ carry an equal and opposite quantum number which we will assign to the lepton number.
-This sector is constructed to mimic the standard leptogenesis setup~\cite{Fukugita:1986hr}, although we stress that these fields are neutral under all gauge symmetries.
-As will be detailed in \autoref{subsec: Toy Model}, out of equilibrium decays of the $N_i$ fields will eventually impart a lepton number asymmetry on the thermal bath, and the $\phi$ scalar will decay away.
+We begin our story after inflation when the inflaton decays and deposits all of its energy into a reheating sector that contains a thermal bath that includes the following: \begin{itemize} \item At least two heavy Majorana fermions $N_i$. \item A complex scalar $\phi$. \item A weak-scale Dirac fermion $S$ which we refer to as the reheaton. \end{itemize} The reheaton carries an approximately conserved lepton number and the purpose of this sector is to generate an asymmetry for it.
+It is constructed to mimic the standard leptogenesis setup~\cite{Fukugita:1986hr}.
+The dynamics encoded in $\mathcal{L}_\text{lepto}$ are detailed in \sectref{subsec: Toy Model}.
+In short, out of equilibrium decays of the heavy $N_i$ fields will eventually impart a lepton number asymmetry on the thermal bath, and the $\phi$ scalar will decay away.
 There will thus be an era where the Universe is dominated by an asymmetric population of reheatons.
 The asymmetry of the reheatons will be partially transferred to SM baryons, explaining the baryon asymmetry of the Universe, and partially to an exotic sector, giving rise to asymmetric dark matter.